miwermi/DA-team-proj/README.md

 ## Database
 For our sample data, as well as for our final database, we separated tables of pertinent information from cleaned data.
 Then we joined tables together to get the data desired for the machine learning model.
-The file [createtables.sql](https://github.com/miwermi/DA-team-proj/blob/main/sql/createtables.sql) in the SQL folder, has the code used to create the original four tables in the database.
-These tables were then joined together to create the [bg_fulldata]( https://github.com/miwermi/DA-team-proj/blob/main/sql/bg_fulldata.csv) table.
+The file [createtables.sql](https://github.com/miwermi/DA-team-proj/blob/main/sql/createtables.sql) in the SQL folder, has the code used to create the original five tables in the database.
+These tables were then joined together to create the [bg_plusstats]( https://github.com/miwermi/DA-team-proj/blob/main/sql/bg_plusstats.csv) table.

-Saved in the file [queries.sql]( https://github.com/miwermi/DA-team-proj/blob/main/sql/queries.sql) you will find the code for joining the tables and creating this final bg_fulldata table.
+Saved in the file [queries.sql]( https://github.com/miwermi/DA-team-proj/blob/main/sql/queries.sql) you will find the code for joining the tables and creating this final bg_plusstats table.
 Additionally, the connection string code to connect PostgreSQL to the jupyter notebook is located in the file [database_connection.ipynb]( https://github.com/miwermi/DA-team-proj/blob/main/sql/database_connection.ipynb).

 <img width="412" alt="ERD Image" src="https://user-images.githubusercontent.com/102122063/187095802-ba01f4b6-9950-4ce8-82fa-9803c108f59b.png">